A 6-year-old girl goes to her parents’ room twice at night because she had a nightmare.

 A teenager doesn’t volunteer to solve the math problem in front of the class.

 Are these examples of child anxiety?
 Are they a problem?
 Will the child need treatment for childhood anxiety?

 The answer to all of these questions is “maybe”.
 Or maybe not.
-In this post we’ll explore the types of childhood anxiety and how to recognize if it’s become a problem.
-We’ll discuss common signs of child anxiety through specific examples.
+In this post I’ll explore the types of childhood anxiety and how to recognize if it’s become a problem.
+I will discuss common signs of child anxiety through specific examples.
 To better understand when anxiety in children is a problem, or when it becomes a disorder, we need to first understand normal anxiety.

 - What is anxiety?